 Landscaping: Attracting Beneficial Animals

-A variety of beneficial animals are natural predators of the relatively small percentage of insects that cause most garden damage.
-Attracting and encouraging beneficial animal should be part of an integrated pest management strategy for home gardens.
-Here are some expert tips for attracting a variety of beneficial animals and insects.
+Damage to your garden is caused by a relatively small percentage of insects -- but they can be incredibly destructive.
+Fortunately, these insects have many natural animal predators.
+Attracting and encouraging beneficial animals should be part of an integrated pest management strategy for home gardens.
+Try these expert tips for attracting a variety of beneficial animals and insects.

 Many birds like to eat the grubs and insects that wreak havoc on a garden.
 To attract birds, plant bushes and trees with edible fruit, and keep bird feeders stocked.
 If you want to keep a bird feeder, change the water once a week, and consider using a mosquito larvicide if necessary.